Dhiraj320/OIBSIP_5/README.md

 # OIBSIP_5
-This is Stopwatch app using Java and xml
+The Task is completed in Oasis Infobyte Internship This is Stopwatch app using Java and xml ,
 IDE used Android Studio